Cappadocia is one of those destinations that every traveler dreams of visiting.

 The area around Göreme is also home to the largest concentration of rock-hewn churches which since Byzantine times has been a place of pilgrimage, as it is the birthplace of such popular saints as St. Basil or even St. Georgewhose main feat (the death of the dragon) is a ubiquitous episode in the decorations of the temples.

-most outstanding frescoesin troglodyte temples such as the church of the Serpent or the Dark church..
+In fact, it is in Göreme where some of the most important most outstanding frescoesin troglodyte temples such as the church of the Serpent or the Dark church..

 The beauty of South Cappadocia is visible on the surface, but also underground.

-Valley of Love (Aşıklar vadisi): Is a place often visited on romantic trips, as its rocks evoke the embrace of lovers or even the Three Graces, in allusion to the three Greek mythological characters, symbol of perfect beauty.
+In the open air, for example, the Valley of Love (Aşıklar vadisi): Is a place often visited on romantic trips, as its rocks evoke the embrace of lovers or even the Three Graces, in allusion to the three Greek mythological characters, symbol of perfect beauty.

 But in the so-called Subway CityBut in the so-called Underground City, the traveler is amazed to discover the long galleries used by the population centuries ago, among other reasons for its good air conditioning, with temperature stability throughout the year, which meant a cool environment in summer and mild in winter.